manoa-snackbox/manoa-snackbox.github.io/README.md

         5. Once there, run the following: meteor npm install meteor —settings ../config/settings.development.json
         6. Once the above is complete you should be able to find the app running at http://localhost:3000/

+#-User Reviews-

++ 'Your user interface is good, however there should be some added functionality'- Kevin Nguyen.

++ 'I had some trouble logging in, however I can see this app being very useful in the future.' - Hee UK

++ 'Website looks really good, you should try adding more stuff to it.
+I don't think theres enough information for me to pull the website up everytime I need it.' -Nick Reyes

 # [M1 Project Page](https://github.com/manoa-snackbox/manoa-snackbox/projects/1)